gbucci/RNASeq/README.md

-# ShinyApps
+# RNASeq Bioinformatics
-R application running shiny
+R and python application for RNASeq experiments